An industry super fund for all Australians

 There are two types of account based pensions.

-If you are not fully retired and you are under the age of 65, you must take a transition to retirement pension.
-Once you retire or reach age 65 years of age, your transition to retirement pension will convert to a standard account based pension i.e. any limits on withdrawals will cease.
+If you are not fully retired and you are under the age of 65, you can take a transition to retirement pension.
+Once you retire or reach 65 years of age, your transition to retirement pension will convert to a standard account based pension i.e. any limits on withdrawals will cease and the investment earnings will be tax free.

 You must take at least a minimum pension every year - currently 4% of your account balance is required, if you are under 65 years of age.